The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 2 – 1943 – 1947

 My mother helped me solve the problem of my nightmares too.
 She told me that when I went to bed I should start to dream my own pleasant dreams before the nightmares could grab me.
 I practiced dreaming about fairies and grottoes and in “technicolor,” too.
 “If you do this,” Mum said, “it will stop the bad dreams from getting started. ” And it worked!
 Even today I do this.
 I don’t anymore dream about grottoes and fairies but I do make sure that I am thinking pleasant, happy thoughts prior to going to sleep.

 Around this time there was something else that began to disturb my sleep.
-My brother Maynard had begun touching me in ways which I instinctively knew he should not.
+My brother Maynard had begun touching me in ways that I instinctively knew he should not.
 He used to do this whenever my brothers and I were cuddled up together under a blanket on the big lounge chair on a winter’s evening, or under a blanket in the car as Dad drove us to a meeting.
 Even thought I was only four years old, I knew it was wrong, but this was my beloved elder brother and I didn’t stop him.
 I knew I should tell my Mum but I did not.

 One day my mother came to me and said,